 Sally Clendon, PhD is a speech-language therapist with expertise in literacy instruction for children with complex communication and learning needs particularly those who use augmentative and alternative communication (AAC).
 Sally completed her PhD at the Centre for Literacy and Disability studies at the University of North Carolina at Chapel Hill in 2006.
 Since then Sally has held academic appointments in Australia and New Zealand, whilst also engaging in a variety of consulting work.
 Sally presents nationally and internationally and has worked with several schools across New Zealand to implement a comprehensive approach to literacy instruction for their students.
 Sally looks forward to sharing her passion for literacy and all that she has learned from working alongside teachers and students to ensure that ALL children have access to the communication and learning opportunities they need.

-CATERING: Morning tea provided.
+CATERING: Morning tea and lunch provided.

 Day 1 – Literacy Instruction for Children who are Emergent Learners

 Emergent literacy is the process that children move through from birth as they weave together knowledge about language and literacy (Dickinson & McCabe, 2001).
 This includes code-related skills such as phonological awareness, print awareness, alphabet knowledge, and emergent writing; and oral language skills such as inferential language and vocabulary (Whitehurst & Lonigan, 1998).
 Knowledge in these areas develops in an integrated manner to provide children with a strong foundation that has been shown to be critical to later literacy learning success (Dickinson & McCabe, 2001).